mlochbaum/BQN/doc/reshape.md

 This ordering is also known as *row-major* order.

-Deshape turns a unit argument into a single-element list, automatically enclosing it if it's an atom.
-However, if you know the argument is a unit, a more principled way to turn it into a list is to apply [Solo](couple.md) (`≍`), which adds a length-1 axis before any other axes.
+Deshape turns a unit argument into a single-element list, automatically [enclosing](enclose.md) it if it's an atom.
+However, if you know `𝕩` is a unit, a more principled way to turn it into a list is to apply [Solo](couple.md) (`≍`), which adds a length-1 axis before any other axes.
 If you ever add axes to the data format, Solo is more likely to continue working after this transition, unless there's a reason the result should always be a list.

         ⥊ 2
         ≍ 2